check icon Free Email Newsletter

 spacerSeven Sites in Kamakura

 Most people no longer walk the circuit in its entirety , but instead combine their feet with cars, buses, trains, or bicycles.
 Using any combination of the above, one can complete this circuit in four or five hours.
 To document their journey, some pilgrims purchase a rectangular stamping sheet at their first location, then present it to each successive temple or shrine for stamping.
-Nowadays, people don't necessarily follow the exact order given below.
-Instead, they combine Hase Dera (#2) and Goryō Shrine (#6), both on the western side of town, and both within a short walking distance of the Big Buddha of Kamakura.
+Although the sites are assigned numbers, participants can visit them in any order (the only prerequisite is that “all” are visited).
+For example, most pilgrims combine Hase Dera (#2) and Goryō Shrine (#6), both on the western side of town, and both within a short walking distance of the Big Buddha of Kamakura.
+This pilgrimage need not be completed in a fixed timeframe.
+Instead, participants can perform the circuit in multiple journeys spread out over any length of time.

 1. Myōgonzan Hongakuji Temple 妙厳本覚寺 -- Ebisu, the god of the ocean, fishing folk, sailors, commerce, and fair dealing.
 Japanese origin.
 Learn about the temple here.
 One hundred and fifty meters southeast of JR Kamakura Station.
 See note about special Ebisu festivals in Kamakura.